 With rising fuel prices and growing environmental concerns, you may also want to consider how efficient your new car is going to be.
 If you’re buying your car new, you can check the car’s fuel consumption on a label displayed on the windscreen on the car - it should show you both carbon dioxide emissions as well as fuel consumption in litres per 100km (the lower the numbers, the better!).
 You can also check out the Green Vehicle Guide to compare the environmental performance of cars in Australia.

 It is also important to note that the amount of fuel you use can also be dependent on your driving style, the car’s condition and traffic conditions.
+If you’re after an electric or hybrid vehicle, you might be able to access a lower interest rate with a green car loan.

 To borrow or buy outright?

-When deciding whether to borrow money for your car or pay cash and buy it outright, a great first step is to revisit your estimate of the financial bracket your desired car falls within.
+When deciding whether to borrow money for your car or pay cash and buy it outright, a good first step is to revisit your estimate of the financial bracket your desired car falls within.
 From there, reassess how much you are willing to spend from each payslip.
 If you can save the initial figure in a short amount of time (or already have a reasonable lump sum set aside) then buying the car outright is a viable option.
 If these two figures are fairly mismatched and it will take you a long time to save the desired amount, then borrowing money to finance the car is likely a better alternative.
 Financing your new vehicle with a car loan will mean that you can get on the road sooner, with no need to wait months – or even years – to accrue savings, and without having to compromise on your must-have features.
 If you decide to finance your car with a loan, you will be making the same decision as the majority of car owners - in Australia, 90% of car sales are financed through car loans.

 Remember that Driva will assess your financial situation (including historical income and expense levels) before sharing your information with your chosen lender.
-This eliminates lender rejections, protects your credit score, helps Driva meet its responsible lending obligations and means you won’t be taking out a car loan you can’t pay for (win win win!)
+This eliminates lender rejections, protects your credit score, helps Driva meet its responsible lending obligations and means you won’t be taking out a car loan you can’t pay for (win win win!).

 You can protect yourself from overspending by figuring out what you can afford before you start shopping for a car, but you should make sure that you are factoring in additional vehicle costs and how you’ll finance it before making a decision.
 There is no one-size-fits-all strategy for buying a car, as everyone's personal and financial circumstances are completely different.
 Because of this, it is crucial that you carefully assess all of your options and seek advice from a number of sources if you wish to.
 Deciding how much to spend, and exactly how you are going to finance your new vehicle, are crucial steps in finding the right car for you.